Bias A-head? Analyzing Bias in Transformer-Based Language Model Attention Heads

-\textbf{PLMs:} We study the encoder-based BERT model and the decoder-based GPT model.
+\textbf{PLMs:} We study the encoder-based BERT model, the decoder-based GPT model, LLaMA-2, and LLaMA-2-Chat.
 For the BERT model, we consider BERT-base, which is comprised of 12 Transformer layers with 12 heads in each layer.
 For the GPT model, we consider GPT-2$_{Small}$ \citep{radford2019language}, which also consists of 12 Transformer layers with 12 attention heads in each layer.
-We implemented the framework and conducted experiments on an Nvidia RTX 3090 GPU using PyTorch 1.9.
+We consider LLaMA-2 (7B) \citep{touvron2023llama} and its finetuned version LLaMA-2-Chat, which consists of 32 Transformer layers with 32 attention heads in each layer.\footnote{We download the models from Meta AI (\url{https://ai.meta.com/resources/models-and-libraries/llama-downloads/})} We implemented the framework and conducted experiments on an Nvidia RTX 3090 GPU using PyTorch 1.9.
 PLMs were implemented using the \texttt{transformers} library.\footnote{\url{https://pypi.org/project/transformers/}}